-Primary Air Intake
+Air Intake

-The primary air intake is right hand control situated at the bottom of the door.
-Having the control pushed completely inwards would indicate the intake is closed.
-When the control is pulled fully outwards the intake is completely open.
-This particular air intake is adjustable throughout the area of travel in/out to control the total amount of air required for suitable combustion.
+The air intake control is located at the bottom of the door in the centre.
+Having the control slid completely to the left indicates the intake is fully open.
+When the control is positioned fully to the right the intake is completely closed.
+This particular air intake is adjustable throughout the area of travel left/right to control the total amount of air required for suitable combustion.